AIA Detailed Education Seminar Information

 Experience Level: Basic

-Program Description: Modular Solutions for Medical Casework discusses the advantages of using pre-engineered casework systems versus traditional millwork in healthcare environments.
-These furniture systems provide modular and cost effective solutions for your clients while providing superior aesthetics and fit and finish with attention to infection control and sustainable design.
+Program Description: (AIA/CES continuing education credit) Discusses the advantages of using pre-engineered casework systems versus traditional millwork.
+These furniture systems provide modular and cost-effective solutions for your clients while providing superior aesthetics, fit, and finish.

 Learning objectives: